-- Semicolon use can be applied to separate two clauses or sentences that are saying the same thing in different ways.
+- Semicolons can be used to separate two clauses or sentences that are saying the same thing in different ways.

 - As with other punctuation marks that denote the end of a clause or sentence, there is no space between the semicolon and the word preceding it; there should be a single space after the semicolon.

 Want real examples that show how to use a semicolon?
 You got ’em!